FerretedHeart/ProgrammingNotes/React/hooks.md

 }
 ```

+`useEffect()` accepts two arguments:

+1. A callback function which is executed after the component renders
+2. A dependency array which determines how often the effect is executed

 ## Clean Up Effects

 Some effects require cleanup.
 When we add event listeners to the DOM, it is important to remove those event listeners when we are done with them to avoid memory leaks.